Get a free, no obligation personal loan quote with rates as low as 9.99%

 Where Can You Get Your Credit Report?

-You can obtain a copy of your credit report from the credit bureaus in Canada or from third-party providers.
+You can obtain a copy of your credit report from the credit bureaus and third-party providers.

 How Do You Get Your Credit Report With TransUnion?

-To get your credit report through TransUnion, follow these steps:
+To get your credit report directly through TransUnion, follow these steps:

 Once you’ve filled out all your personal information, you’ll be asked to create an account with a username and password.